commands

 -Name

-Name of the asymmetric key to be removed
+Specifies the name of the asymmetric key to remove from the database.

 Alias